Looking for some train trip inspiration? In this article discover 6 of the best US train trips and travel by Amtrak across America.

 The California Zephyr is one of Amtrak’s most iconic lines, running straight across the country from Chicago to San Francisco.
 It’s a good way to get a taste of America’s diverse scenery with views of everything from the coast to the plains.

-Major stops include Denver, Salt Lake City, Omaha, and Oakland.
+Major stops include Denver, Salt Lake City, Omaha, and Oakland (for San Francisco).
 The whole route takes a little over two days but even just going between a few states, you can experience a full meal service (breakfast, lunch and dinner), and the comradery of the train experience.

 Wi-Fi is virtually non-existent in some of the middle of the country so people actually talk to each other, play guitar and break out the cards.
 It’s a throwback to the golden era of travel before the stress of airport security and oversized baggage.